Best cheap gravel bikes 2024 – our top-rated gravel bikes under $1,500

 Only just cheap enough to get into the budget range

-Giant recently updated its Revolt gravel range and despite the Revolt 2 being the base model, it has a lot in common with the premium models like the Giant Revolt Advanced 0 which we found to be fast and versatile gravel bike when we reviewed it.
+Giant recently updated its Revolt gravel range and despite the Revolt 2 being the base model, it has a lot in common with the premium models like the Giant Revolt Advanced 0 which we found to be a fast and versatile gravel bike when we reviewed it.

-Where the Revolt 2 excels is the wide spectrum of riding it can cover, whether its as a super-smooth fat tire road bike, with fast handling, big slick tires,and enough bottle mount points to embarrass a camel.
+Where the Revolt 2 excels is the wide spectrum of riding it can cover, whether it's as a super-smooth fat tire road bike, with fast handling, big slick tires, and enough bottle mount points to embarrass a camel.
 Throw on some knobblies and the big tire clearances make it very capable off-road.

 Cannondale Topstone 4